This post contains affiliate links. Please see our disclosure policy.

 This Italian Pasta Salad is an amazing replacement for a simple lunchtime Italian Sub.
 You will love this hearty lunch salad, and anyone seeing you eat this will be jealous!

-Close up of Italian Pasta Salad in a white bowl.
+Italian Pasta Salad served in a clear glass bowl.

 Italian subs are my all-time favorite!
 I love everything about it from the pepperoni to the peppers.
 I tossed this together to take for a simple lunch for the pool.
 I ended up making it again and again.